kimtth/awesome-azure-openai-llm/README.md

 1. OpenAI offers the latest features and models, while Azure OpenAI provides a reliable, secure, and compliant environment with seamless integration into other Azure services.
 2. Azure OpenAI supports `private networking`, `role-based authentication`, and `responsible AI content filtering`.
 3. Azure OpenAI does not use user input as training data for other customers.
-[Data, privacy, and security for Azure OpenAI](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy)
+[Data, privacy, and security for Azure OpenAI](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/data-privacy).
+Azure OpenAI does not share user data, including prompts and responses, with OpenAI.

 - [What is Azure OpenAI Service?](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview)
 - [Open AI Models](https://platform.openai.com/docs/models)